-People often wonder why there's such a big price difference between similar products in natural skincare.
+It happens quite often that people wonder why there is such a large price difference between the same types of products in natural skincare.
 When it comes to conventional skincare products, the price is in most cases determined by how much advertising money a brand spends.
-In organic skincare, it's usually about the content and the technology behind it.
+In organic skincare, it usually comes down to the content and the technology behind it.

 The most common reasons for price differences: